📑 Table of Contents

 Prioritize testing based on data, not intuition.
 Start where keyword coverage gaps reveal missed opportunities – if you’re not ranking for high-intent terms, your listing content is likely the cause.

-To generate valid hypotheses, sellers must look at the data.
-Specifically, keyword coverage data provides the clearest roadmap for what is missing from a listing.
-If a product is a “Stainless Steel Travel Mug,” and competitors are ranking for “Insulated Coffee Tumbler” but the seller is not, a gap exists.
-The hypothesis becomes clear: “If I add ‘Insulated Coffee Tumbler’ to the title and bullet points, the listing will index for these terms, increasing visibility and conversion among coffee drinkers.”
+So how do you make good hypotheses?
+Sellers have to look at the data.
+In my experience, keyword coverage data provides a clear guide for finding what’s missing from a listing.
+If you sell a “Stainless Steel Travel Mug,” and competitors rank for “Insulated Coffee Tumbler” but you don’t, that’s a gap.
+The hypothesis?
+Clear: “If I add ‘Insulated Coffee Tumbler’ to the title and bullet points, the listing will index for these terms.
+This will increase visibility and conversion among coffee drinkers.”

-Keywords.am’s coverage indicators function as a diagnostic tool in this phase.
-By scanning the listing against the market, the tool highlights exactly which relevant keywords are present and which are absent.
-This removes the guesswork.
-If the data shows that the listing has zero coverage for “leak-proof lid,” but reviews mention this feature constantly, the priority test is to rewrite the bullet points to emphasize this feature using the specific keywords.
-This approach ensures that every test is grounded in a potential market opportunity rather than subjective aesthetic preferences.
+Keywords.am‘s coverage indicators act like a diagnostic tool.
+By scanning your listing against the market, the tool highlights relevant keywords—present and missing.
+It removes the guesswork.
+Here’s the thing though: say the data shows zero coverage for “leak-proof lid,” but reviews mention it constantly.
+You rewrite the bullet points to emphasize this feature using those keywords.
+It’s that simple.
+This approach makes sure every test is based on potential market opportunity.
+It isn’t about whether you like blue.

 The prioritization matrix for testing should balance Impact Potential with Ease of Testing and Data Confidence.
-A Main Image test has high impact but can be expensive to produce (requiring a photographer).
-A Title test has high impact and costs nothing but a few minutes of typing.
-If the keyword data provides high confidence that a specific term is driving competitor sales, the Title test becomes the clear winner for the first experiment.
-Reference to the Coverage Indicators Explained resource can provide further context on interpreting these signals.
+Main Image tests?
+High impact, but expensive.
+Think photographer costs!
+Title tests are high impact too.
+Worth noting, it costs nothing but typing.
+But if the keyword data gives high confidence that a term drives competitor sales, the Title test wins.
+And reference to the Coverage Indicators Explained resource?
+It can give context on interpreting these signals.
+You’ll want to read that.

 How Do You Set Up an A/B Test in Seller Central?